ARCHIVED-mean-stack/session-4/README.md

 app.listen(port, listening);
 ```

-Run `$ sudo npm install --save-dev <library>`
+Note: by editing the package.json file directly  we do not need to run `$ sudo npm install --save-dev <library>` for each of the packages.

-Run `$ node app.js` and test to ensure that both sass and html changes refresh the browser and that a css .map file is created.
+Run `$ node app.js` and test to ensure that any html changes refresh the browser.
+WE have not yet created our SASS directory so this will need to be done in accordance with the sassSources variable in app.js.

 We are not watching the js directory yet so we still have to do some manual refreshing.

 ###Adjust Formatting